 Compatibility of foodstuffs

 This single page about the compatibility of foods is not a dietary guide.
-It just provides additional information about the elimination diet described on the page Therapy > Dietary Change.
+It simply provides additional information about the elimination diet described on the page Therapy > Dietary Change.

 An enormous amount of histamine can develop in perishable foods.
 In contrast to other incompatibilities, the tolerance is decisively determined by the freshness.
-Especially fish, seafood and meat are highly perishable.
+In particular fish, seafood and meat are highly perishable.
 After just a few minutes without cooling, the histamine value can have risen too far.
-Once histamine has been formed, it can neither be removed by heating nor by other methods.
+Once histamine has been formed, it cannot be removed by heating nor by other methods.
 Continuous good cooling and good hygiene are therefore important.
 Deep-freezing slows down the formation of histamine even more, but cannot stop it completely.
-Also fermented, fermented or "refined" foods are usually very rich in histamine.
+Also fermented or "refined" foods are usually very rich in histamine.
 However, there are also foods that naturally contain histamine in their fresh state.
 [Read more...]

 Fish, sea food: